यत् देवं अर्चयेत् त्वात् तद् देवं आत्म भावन

 This is called dig bandhana.

-Conclude by moving your hands from the head to the toe, along the contour of your body, with the contemplation that you are cementing and well adhering the consecrated mantras in your body.
+Conclude by moving your palms, with all fingers extended from the head to the toe, along the contour of your body, with the contemplation that you are cementing and well adhering the consecrated mantras in your body.
+This is called mahā mudra.
 Sitting as Sadāśiva now, recite:

 ओं हां शिवाय वौषट्